Last modified: Feb. 18, 2022, 9:28 a.m.

 Rather common in most areas of Belgium.

-The adults have been observed from May to September.
+The adults have been observed from May to September, but mostly in July & August.
 Univoltine.

 The larva lives on Fraxinus.